 - Most snake species (including all snake species that live in Alberta) are not aggressive by nature, and will sooner hide or flee than risk a confrontation with potential handlers or predators, including humans.

-How can snakes be a nuisance to people?
+How snakes can be a nuisance to people

 - If threatened, injured or captured, snakes will defend themselves by various means, depending on the species.
 A cornered snake will often attempt some form of intimidating behaviour to drive a potential handler or predator away, including:

-- Striking (with mouth open or closed)
+- striking (with mouth open or closed)

-- Body enlargement by spreading ribs in the neck or body
+- body enlargement by spreading ribs in the neck or body

-- Rattling of the tail (in rattlesnakes)
+- rattling of the tail (in rattlesnakes)

 - If intimidation tactics do not work, a cornered snake can employ more aggressive means of defending itself.
 If harassed, some snakes will bite in self-defence, but it should be noted: